wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.9.7 =
+* Fixed a crucial but hard to spot bug causing Crayon code to break by incorrectly handling ignored Crayons

 = 1.9.6 =
 * Fixed a bug causing wordpress wp_content path customisations to break the tag editor and live preview
 * Fixed a bug with marked lines using ranges